The topological complexity of pure graph braid groups is stably maximal: Graphs and their configuration spaces

 \begin{proposition} If the open star of $v$ is contractible, then $\iota_v$ is a homotopy equivalence. \end{proposition} \begin{proof} The assumption guarantees that $\Conf_k(\graf)_{v}$ concides with the subspace considered in \cite[Lem.
 2.0.1]{AgarwalBanksGadishMiyata:DCCSG} after subdividing. \end{proof}

 In the remainder of the paper, we work with a connected graph $\graf$.
-We subdivide $\graf$ to guarantee that every essential vertex has a contractible open star and that distinct essential vertices have disjoint closed stars.
+We subdivide $\graf$ to guarantee that every essential vertex has a contractible open star (equivalent to requiring that $\graf$ have no self-loops) and that distinct essential vertices have disjoint closed stars.
 We fix a parametrization of each edge of $\graf$ and an ordering of the set of edges at each essential vertex.